Products That Actually Help

 $199

 The latest research shows that dementia and cognitive function are not entirely determined by our DNA but it definitely still has big impact.
-I liked 23andMe because it enabled me to test for the APOE variant in my DNA, which is a gene that is strongly linked to the development of Alzheimer's.
-Knowing your genetic risk enables you to tailor your approach to preventitive lifestyle changes and help you rest easier, knowing you're taking the right steps.
+I liked 23andMe because it provided comprehensive, visual reports on my genome including how many copies of the APOE-e4 variant I have in my DNA.
+APOE-e4 is a gene that is strongly linked to the development of Alzheimer's.
+Knowing your genetic risk empowers you to make lifestyle changes that can lower your risk and diminish the negative impacts if you do develop Alzheimer's one day.

 Any Products You'd Like Me To Review?
 Any Problems You're looking For Solutions To?